 Should I use Facebook via a VPN?

 It’s easy to dismiss Facebook as just another social media tool where users waste their time scrolling through pictures or watching cat videos.
-That negates that fact that many users depend on Facebook for their daily media consumption and to search for vital information on businesses, hospitals, restaurants, and cinemas.
+That negates the fact that many users depend on Facebook for their daily media consumption and to search for vital information on businesses, hospitals, restaurants, and cinemas.

 Facebook Messenger is also a powerful tool to make free audio and video calls as well as to stay in touch with friends and family.
 Some parents may think it’s necessary to communicate with their kids - after all, over two billion people are regular users.